 Leaded (Four star)

 Leaded Four Star petrol was removed from sale on British forecourts on 1st January 2000.
 However, Leaded Four Star is now sold in a small amount of licensed stations in the UK.

 Both petrol and diesel have advantages over one another which, depending on what factors are most important to you, will influence your choice in fuel.
 Check out the table below for a quick look at which would be the preferable fuel for each category.

-As some diesel cars can be much for efficient than their petrol equivalent they expel fewer harmful emissions which results in you paying less tax.
-In fact a test by Which? showed that a “1.4-litre diesel VW Polo BlueMotion, for instance, is exempt from car tax charges under current rules.
-But the equivalent, 1.4-litre petrol VW Polo is hit with an annual bill of £120.”
+Some diesel vehicles are much more efficient than their petrol equivalent and they expel fewer co2 emissions (this does not mean they are less harmful to humans) which results in paying much less tax.
+In fact, a test by Which? showed that a 1.4L Diesel Volkswagen Polo BlueMotion is exempt from vehicle tax charges under current rules.
+However, the equivalent petroleum edition is hit with an annual bill of £120.

-Unless you are driving around in a classic British sports car, your vehicle’s depreciation is likely to be one of the biggest expenses you’ll be faced with when it’s time to sell.
-Diesel cars are now generally in high demand, they offer good fuel economy and the opportunity for little to no tax which has become a high priority for car buyers in our current economic climate, and lets not forget where there is demand there is value.Performance
+Unless you’re driving a classic sports car, your vehicle depreciation is likely to be one of the biggest expenses you’ll be faced with when it’s time to sell.
+Diesel cars were generally in high demand, thanks to their fuel economy and little-to-no tax rate.
+However, with the latest changes from the government, petroleum SUVs are one of the most popular vehicles to buy now.

 Although it’s well known that a petrol engined car offers better performance, thanks to the advantages in diesel engine technology, the diesel engine is closing the difference between speed, noise and ride.